TV Online - Streaming Television - IPTV

 - World News Channels

-Internet television and Internet Protocol television (IPTV) deliver live, catch-up and on-demand TV via a network such as the Internet or a LAN instead of traditional terrestrial, satellite or cable signals.
-These rapidly expanding media sectors will probably replace traditional TV 'channels'.
-Finland started using this media almost 15 years ago but it wasn't great because internet transmission speeds were too low for smooth video delivery, and most people could only view it on a computer connected to the Internet - to watch IPTV on a 'regular' television you need to connect a streaming device.
+Streaming television and Internet Protocol television (IPTV) deliver live, catch-up and on-demand TV via a network such as the Internet rather than traditional terrestrial, satellite or cable signals.
+Finland first used the technology over 15 years ago, but at that time connection speeds were too low to ensure smooth video delivery, and most people could only view it on a computer connected to the Internet - to watch IPTV on a 'regular' television you need to connect a streaming device.

-Numerous equipment and entertainment packages you can watch through your set-top box, tablet or smartphone.
+Numerous equipment offerings and entertainment packages you can watch through your set-top box, tablet or smartphone.

-You can now watch Netflix through Elisa's set-top box!
+You can also watch Netflix through Elisa's set-top box.

 Sales: 0800 464646